microsoft/AI-Robot-Challenge-Lab/README.md

 ```
 3. Go to the `BotCommandHandler` class.

-* Search for the `#Set Show Stats Command` comment and then uncomment the following line:
+* Search for the `#Set Show Stats Command` comment and then uncomment the following lines:

 ```python
     print('Showing stats... do something')